fyrworx4/old-fyrworx4.github.io/_posts/09-aws-cloud-practitioner/2021-12-28-aws-cloud-practitioner.md

 tags: [blog, certifications]
 ---

-I mainly took the AWS Cloud Practitioner exam for fun
+I mainly took the AWS Cloud Practitioner exam for fun, but it seems like a really cool thing to do.